NHK Okinawa Broadcasting Station: After the reversion

+NHK+ added regional programming, including programming from Okinawa, on May 15, 2023.[6].

 Status of services in the Daito Islands

 All broadcasting services, including terrestrial digital broadcasting, can be used around the main island and in the Sakishima area, but due to geographical factors, the Daito Islands are as follows as of June 2019.

 General and Educational Television

-In the Daito Islands, which are far from the main island of Okinawa, it is not only impossible to directly receive terrestrial waves, but there is also no cable TV.
-Therefore, in 1975, NHK Okinawa opened a broadcasting test station (currently a terrestrial broadcasting test station, call sign JO7D-TV), and the Okinawa broadcasting station sent a videotape containing the programs to the Minami Daito Island office, which was only broadcast for about 4 hours a day.
+In the Daito Islands, which are far from the main island of Okinawa, it is not only impossible to directly receive terrestrial broadcasts, but there is also no cable TV.
+Therefore, in 1975, NHK Okinawa opened a broadcasting test station (currently a terrestrial broadcasting test station, call sign JO7D-TV), and the Okinawa broadcasting station sent videotapes containing programs to the Minami Daito Island office, where they were broadcast for only about four hours a day.

-After that, in May 1984, the test broadcast of NHK BS1 (pre-2011 version), which is the base of the current NHK BS1, was originally planned to be a two-channel system, but due to a satellite failure, only one channel was broadcast.
-It began to be provided in the form of general simulcast (some staggered broadcasts and educational TV staggered broadcasts are also available).
-In the reorganization of the schedule in 1987, the simultaneous relay of the terrestrial signal began.
-From April 1998 until the end of analog broadcasting on July 24, 2011, NHK Tokyo (JOAK-TV and JOAB-TV) broadcast for the Ogasawara Islands sent by satellite communication were received, and terrestrially, but with the end of analog broadcasting, the source was switched to safety net broadcasting using BS from the latter half of 2010.
-Information on Okinawa Prefecture was conveyed by inserting telops on the screen via the telephone line.
+After that, in May 1984, test broadcasts of NHK BS1 (pre-2011 version), the predecessor of the current NHK BS1, began.
+It was originally planned to be a two-channel system, but due to a satellite failure, only one channel was broadcast.
+Programming began to be provided in the form of a general simulcast (with some delayed broadcasts and delayed broadcasts of educational TV programs).
+Following the reorganization of the schedule in 1987, simultaneous relays of the terrestrial signal began.
+From April 1998 until the end of analog broadcasting on July 24, 2011, NHK Tokyo broadcasts (JOAK-TV and JOAB-TV) intended for the Ogasawara Islands and transmitted by satellite were received and rebroadcast terrestrially.
+With the end of analog broadcasting, the source was switched to BS safety-net broadcasting in the latter half of 2010.
+Information about Okinawa Prefecture was conveyed by inserting text overlays on the screen via a telephone line.

-Initially, it was said that the relay station for digital broadcasting was intended to be installed in 2010, but many problems arose, such as how to maintain the relay line between the main island and Daito Island, and how to bear the installation costs.
-However, there was no prospect of opening the station.
-After that, at the beginning of 2011, there was a prospect of laying a submarine cable between the main island and Daito Island.
-Since it was laid in the same year, the station was opened on July 22, 2011, two days before the last day of analog broadcasting.
+Initially, it was said that a relay station for digital broadcasting was intended to be installed in 2010, but many problems arose, such as how to maintain the relay line between the main island and Daito Island and how to cover the installation costs.
+As a result, there was no prospect of opening the station.
+However, at the beginning of 2011, plans emerged to lay a submarine cable between the main island and Daito Island.
+The cable was laid later that year, and the station was opened on July 22, 2011, two days before the last day of analog broadcasting.

-For the above reasons, until the summer of 2010, when there was a match in which Okinawa representative schools participated in the Selected High School Baseball Tournament or the National High School Baseball Championship, it was broadcast on NHK BS2 (discontinued in March 2011, currently integrated into NHK BS Premium) live.
+For the above reasons, until the summer of 2010, when a school representing Okinawa participated in the Senbatsu High School Baseball Tournament or the National High School Baseball Championship, its games were broadcast live on NHK BS2 (discontinued in March 2011 and currently integrated into NHK BS Premium).